FREQUENTLY ASKED QUESTIONS

 What types of fibers have you used?

 IC has experience with a range of different fibers and manufacturers.
 The primary material used is carbon fiber, but basalt, glass and aramid are among others used.

 The maximum burst pressure achieved to date was 14,400 PSI on a 325L vessel, after a 18,000 cycles.

 What is PV/W and where does the iCPV rank?

-How light are ICT tanks compared to other pressure vessels?
+How light are IC tanks compared to other pressure vessels?

 When compared to traditional metallic tanks, the iCPV can weigh up to 90% less.
 Compared to composite overwrapped pressure vessels (COPVs), iCPV can save 20-40% weight, while increasing storage capacity by eliminating the need for the liner.